clarissatang/KioskCheckoutSystem/README.txt

 2) Item_List.txt simulates the shopping cart for checkout, each item takes one line.
 3) Receipt_Header.txt is the template for receipt printing.

-3. Writing unit test is pretty new to me, I wrote a few but I'm not sure whether it is a good unit test.

-4. The solution can collect all exceptions and they are saved in Error_Report.txt file.
+3. The solution can collect all exceptions and they are saved in Error_Report.txt file.